arbalet-project/arbapps/README.md

 * **lightshero** is a GuitarHero-like game playable with the keys F1 to F5 of a keyboard to be holded... like a guitarist does.
 It's compatible with frets-on-fire songs.
 * **pixeliser** reads any video in input and reduces dramatically its resolution to play it on the table.
 You won't be able to watch a movie for sure, but this is a simple way to create nice light effects with... nice input videos.
 * **snake** is a Snake game, playable with a joystick or a keyboard.
 It also comes with an autoplaying AI in module `snake.ai`
-* **spectrum** 	is an offline music spectrum analyzer.
-It reads a WAVE file, plays it and displays the spectrum computed in realtime.
+* **spectrum** 	is an online musical spectrum analyzer.
+Play a song from your favorite music player and it renders your song in colors
 * **tetris** is... a Tetris!
 Playable with a joystick or a keyboard.
 * **timeclock** is a very simple time clock, currently only suited for tables of size 15x10